eyalk11/compare-my-stocks/README.md

 I am in way affiliated with them.
 Please consult the corresponding sites' license before usage, and use it appropriately.
 See also the disclaimer https://github.com/eyalk11/investpy.

 I am also in no way affilated with `My Stocks Portfolio & Widget` by peeksoft.
-The sofware might use csvs obtained from them.
+The sofware might use csvs obtained from using their app.

 ## Final words